 Vitamin D and Sunlight

 The UV index changes through the day and is generally lower in the morning and late afternoon.
-In most parts of Australia some sort of sun protection is required when the UV Index is 3 or higher.
+In most parts of Australia sun protection is required when the UV Index is 3 or higher.

-The daily UV Index for where you are can be found on the SunSmart website at www.sunsmart.com.au.
-It is also available through the Bureau of Meteorology’s forecasts. (see www.bom.gov.au )
+The daily UV Index for your location can be found through the Bureau of Meteorology’s daily UV forecast (see www.bom.gov.au).

 Click on image above to enlarge

 Early detection is crucial, and effective.
 Melanoma can almost always be treated successfully if found early, which is why it is important to check your skin for any signs of change.
 However, because of its aggressive nature, it can quickly become life-threatening.

 Know your skin and check it regularly.
 We also recommend that you get your partner (or doctor) to regularly check you all over.

 Watch out for new spots or spots that change.
 Early melanomas are often flat changing lesions.
 DO NOT wait until they become raised, sore or bleed.
 A changing mole is a suspicious mole.
 Get it checked NOW.